We believe in empowering women and girls at a community level to end exploitation.

 Co-Founder + Program Director

-Alexa’s passion for humanitarian work has propelled her on adventure throughout the world for the past decade working with nonprofits from Germany to Nepal.
-She spearheads the grant writing, fundraising, developing RISE Workshops and other programs.
-She is a professional photographer takes most of the photos on this site.
+Alexa Pham is a professional photographer.
+He passion for humanitarian work has propelled her on adventure throughout the world for the past decade working with nonprofits from Germany to Nepal.
+She spearheads developing RISE Workshops and runs our training and educational programs at the ChaiLaiOrchid.com.

 Co-Founder + Director of Artisan Outreach and Product Development

-Kayla holds a BA in community development and a passion for immigrant and refugee rights.
+Kayla Gill holds a BA in community development and a passion for immigrant and refugee rights.
 She’s worked in migrant worker’s rights education, financial education and foreclosure prevention for low-income minority homeowners, and as a teacher in Thailand.
-Kayla coordinates our volunteer program and helps develop curricula for RISE workshops.

 Teacher + Community Mentor